Pinti0001/Hospital-Appointment-Management-System/README.md

   - **Notifications and Reminders:**
     - Both patients and hospitals will receive notifications to confirm appointments and remind them of upcoming sessions.

+ - **GPS Enabling:**
+    - Both patients and hospitals are needed to turn on location service to make use of this feature.

 ---